justinjest/python-essentials/lessons/07Introduction to Databases and SQL.md

 - Update that record to increase the balance by the desired amount.
 - Commit the transaction

 The transaction maintains consistency.
 When the read occurs, that entry is locked.
 (This depends on the isolation level and other stuff we won't get into now.)
-That lock is important, as otherwise there could be another withdrawal from the account that happens after the read but before the update, and the user would go overdrawn.
-Also, you do not want the update that decreases the balance to complete while the update that increases the balance in the other account fails.
+That lock is important, as otherwise there could be another withdrawal from the account that happens after the read but before the update, and the account would go overdrawn.
+Neither do you want the update that decreases the balance to complete while the update that increases the balance in the other account fails.
 That would anger the user, and justifiably so.
-Either each succeeds or neither.
+With transactions, either both write operations succeed or neither succeeds.

-Relational databases's strength, by comparision with no-SQL databases, is the efficient handing of structured and interrelated data and transactional operations on that data.
+Relational databases' strength, by comparision with no-SQL databases, is the efficient handing of structured and interrelated data and transactional operations on that data.

 ### **Constraints**

-When a table is defined in the schema, **constraints** on the values may also be specified.
+When a table is defined in the schema, one or several **constraints** on the values may also be specified.

-- Datatype constraints: One constraint comes from the datatype of the column: you can't put a string in an integer column, etc.
+- Datatype constraints: One constraint comes from the datatype of the column: you can't put a TEXT value in an INTEGER column, etc.
 - NOT NULL constraint:  When present, it means that whenever a record is created or updated, that column in the record must have a value.
 - UNIQUE constraint: You wouldn't want several users to have the same ID for example.
 - FOREIGN KEY constraint.
 In the blog example above, each post must belong to a blog, meaning that the post record has the blog's primary key as a foreign key.
 Otherwise you'd have a post that belonged to no blog, a worthless situation.